March 15, 2023

 Report Card Conferences

-With the 3rd academic quarter of the year ending on Friday, March 18, mark your calendars for upcoming report card conferences on April 6-7.
-Family conferences will serve as an important opportunity to connect with your KIPPsters’ teachers to discuss their progress, celebrate successes, and align on goals to help ensure your student meets all end-of-year grade-level benchmarks.
+The 3rd academic quarter ended on March 10th.
+Please mark your calendars for report card conferences on March 31st.
+These conferences provide an excellent opportunity to connect with your KIPPsters’ teachers about their progress, accomplishments, and goals to ensure your child meets all end-of-year grade-level benchmarks.
 We encourage all families to attend!

 LEAP & ACT Testing